killercup/scribbles/content/posts/2026-05-15-still-blogging.md

 [^gotmpl]: For example, `{{ .Title | truncate 50 }}` reads naturally.
 But conditionally wrapping output requires nesting `{{ if }}` blocks or calling `printf` with parenthesized arguments instead of piping.
 Not awful, just occasionally surprising.

-I nice thing Hugo has are [render hooks] that let you customize how individual Markdown elements get rendered (e.g., links, images, code blocks) without touching the main templates.
+A nice thing Hugo has is [render hooks] that let you customize how individual Markdown elements get rendered (e.g., links, images, code blocks) without touching the main templates.